 By Lawrence J. Korb and Peter Ogden

-Lawrence J. Korb, an assistant secretary of defense during the Reagan administration, and Peter Ogden are with the Center for American Progress.
+Lawrence J. Korb was assistant secretary of defense for manpower, installations and logistics during the Reagan administration.
+He and Peter Ogden work on national security issues at the Center for American Progress.